-The “4 Corners’” lesser known, less popular cousin, I didn’t even know the “3 Corners” existed until this year (2021).
-Almost everyone knows about the “4 Corners” in the Southwest, but few know about the three states that meet in the Midwest.
-I had never heard of it until I researched things to do for (yet another) cross-country road trip with Kristi.
-The “3 Corners” is where the states of Missouri, Oklahoma, and Kansas meet.
-You can flip flop and bounce between the three, never knowing where one state ends and another one begins.
+The “4 Corners’” lesser known, less popular cousin, few know about the three states that meet in the Midwest.
+Almost everyone knows about the “4 Corners” in the Southwest, but I had never heard of the “3 Corners” until I researched things to do for my last cross-country road trip.
+It’s where the states of Missouri, Oklahoma, and Kansas meet, and you can effortlessly bounce between the three, never knowing where one state ends and another one begins.

-Truth be told, it’s not that impressive.
-It’s fun to stop at because it’s right off the interstate, but from what I’ve seen from pictures, it doesn’t compare to the “4 Corners” (this is firmly on my bucket list, although, full disclosure, I have heard it’s not that impressive either).
-It’s tucked back into the woods, down a bumpy and worn gravel road, and almost seems forgotten.
-It’s another roadside attraction that you would sadly miss if you didn’t know it was there.
-I’ve passed it twice myself without even knowing it.
+Truthfully… it’s not too impressive.
+It’s fun to stop at because it’s right off Interstate 44, but it simply doesn’t compare to the Four Corners National Monument.
+It’s tucked a bit back into the woods, down a bumpy and worn gravel road, and almost seems forgotten.
+It’s another roadside attraction that you would easily and sadly miss if you didn’t know it was there.
+I’ve passed it twice myself without knowing it.

-It was established in 1857 by an 800-member expedition, which started at the southwest corner of Missouri and began walking north.
-The journey took 6-months and was comprised of soldiers, teamsters (people like handlers and trainers), cooks, astronomers, and surveyors.
-The stone marker was constructed in 1938 by the National Youth Administration.
+Also, the history of the area makes it more worth a stop.
+The location was established in 1857 by an 800-member expedition, which started at the southwest corner of Missouri and began walking north.
+The journey took 6-months and was comprised of soldiers, teamsters (handlers and trainers), cooks, astronomers, and surveyors.
+The stone marker (now covered in poorly done graffiti) was constructed in 1938 by the National Youth Administration to commemorate this journey.

-It was fun and noteworthy to “stand in 3 states at the same time”.
-However, once you’ve stood there and taken your pictures, it’s pretty much time to move on.
-The whole visit took about 15 minutes.
-We had some trouble finding it, as we got lost and were bouncing between Kansas and Missouri.
-The GPS was trying to take us to it, we were just confused.
-Also – it’s not something I’d suggest doing at night… particularly if you are alone or just two women, like us.
-It’s too isolated of an area even though it’s practically right off of the interstate.
+Beware – we had some trouble finding it, as we got turned around and bounced between Kansas and Missouri for a minute.
+Our GPS was correct, but the turn down the gravel road appears a bit more abruptly than expected.
+Also – it’s not something I’d recommend doing at night, particularly if you are alone or just two women, like us.
+It’s far too isolated of an area even though it appears right off of the interstate.